aws-observability/aws-otel-python/README.md

 # AWS Distro for OpenTelemetry Python

-AWS Distro for OpenTelemetry Python (ADOT Python) is a distribution of [OpenTelemetry Python](https://github.com/open-telemetry/opentelemetry-python) with components to trace applications in a format compatible with the AWS X-Ray service.
+AWS Distro for OpenTelemetry Python SDK (ADOT Python SDK) is a distribution of [OpenTelemetry Python](https://github.com/open-telemetry/opentelemetry-python) with components to trace applications in a format compatible with the AWS X-Ray service.
 This enables all the features of the OpenTelemetry project and configures its components to create traces that can be viewed in the AWS X-Ray console and allow propagation of those contexts across multiple downstream AWS services.

 ## How it works